Richard Park (broadcaster)

-Richard Park (born 10 March 1948), is Senior Programming Advisor at Global Media & Entertainment where he advises on all Global brands including Capital, Capital XTRA, Heart, LBC, Classic FM, Smooth and Radio X. He was previously a media consultant and broadcaster in the UK.
+Richard Park (born 10 March 1948) is a Scottish media executive, consultant and broadcaster.
+He is senior programming advisor at Global Media & Entertainment where he advises on all Global brands including Capital, Capital XTRA, Heart, LBC, Classic FM, Smooth and Radio X. He was previously a media consultant and broadcaster in the UK.

 Professional career

-Voted most influential person in the music industry by Record and Radio Industry Executives in 2001, Park began his career as a Pirate DJ on offshore station Radio Scotland in 1966.
+Voted most influential person in the music industry by record and radio industry executives in 2001, Park began his career as a Pirate DJ on offshore station Radio Scotland in 1966.
 Later he joined the fledgling BBC Radio 1 network presenting such programmes as The Radio 1 Club and Round Table show.

-In the mid-1970s, he joined Radio Clyde specialising in music and sport programming working his way up to be Head of Entertainment.
+In the mid-1970s, he joined Radio Clyde specialising in music and sport programming working his way up to be head of entertainment.
 He hosted a variety of shows and also became the football station's regular football commentator, working alongside summariser James Sanderson.

 Park moved to London in 1987, to become Programme Controller at Capital Radio.
 He was instrumental in promoting Pete Tong, Tim Westwood and Neil Fox.

 In 1996, he formed Wildstar Records, uniting Capital and Telstar Records.
-As Director, he was responsible for signing Craig David.
+As director, he was responsible for signing Craig David.
 In 1997, he was responsible along with executives from LWT for creating the short-lived television show "Live From The Capital Cafe" which was simulcast on Capital Radio.
 Presented by Dani Behr & Jason Bradbury the 90min show broadcast just after 11pm on Friday nights lasted only four weeks, it did not return for a second season.

 In 2001, after 14 years with Capital, he left to set up his own consultancy company, Park Management.
 Two years later, he set up Park Records, a joint venture with Universal Music.

-He was also Radio Consultant for Emap, working on Magic and Big City networks.
+He was also radio consultant for Emap, working on Magic and Big City networks.
 In 2004 and 2005, Park appeared on London's LBC 97.3 as presenter of their Weekend Breakfast Show and stood-in for Nick Ferrari & James O'Brien on the mid-morning weekday phone-in.
-In the Summer of 2005, he also presented a series of Saturday sports shows on talkSPORT discussing a wide range of sporting topics including football, cricket, rugby and tennis.
+In the summer of 2005, he also presented a series of Saturday sports shows on Talksport discussing a wide range of sporting topics including football, cricket, rugby and tennis.
 He appeared as himself in the 2005 Christmas special of The Catherine Tate Show.
-Lauren and her friends perform a version of the Black Eyed Peas' "Shut Up", which is met with harsh negative comments by Richard.
+Lauren and her friends perform a version of the Black Eyed Peas' "Shut Up", which is met with harsh negative comments by Park.

-In 2007, after joining Global Radio, he controversially removed the entertainment programming from LBC 97.3 to turn it into a topical talk station.
+In 2007, after joining Global Radio, he removed the entertainment programming from LBC 97.3 to turn it into a topical talk station.
 He built up a management and broadcast team for all Global radio brands which now attracts over 25 million listeners a week.

 He is a Fellow of The Radio Academy.